Skip to content

 Navigating specialised lending

-When it comes to specialised lending, such as equity release, commercial finance, or bridging loans, each mortgage network can have its own unique approach and set of requirements.
+Each mortgage network can have its unique approach and requirements regarding specialised lending, such as equity release, commercial finance, or bridging loans.
 Brokers interested in offering these specialised services will need to coordinate and gain approval through the compliance function within the network.

 Financial aspects | Fees and PI insurance

 To be a part of a mortgage network, brokers are often required to pay a membership fee, which can be structured as an annual or monthly charge.
 This fee covers the comprehensive support and resources that network membership entails.
-Notably, included within the fee structure is a proportional cost associated with Professional Indemnity (PI) insurance, providing an additional layer of protection for both brokers and their clients.
+Notably, the fee structure includes a proportional cost associated with Professional Indemnity (PI) insurance, providing an additional layer of protection for both brokers and their clients.

 Why choose a mortgage network?